Last updated 14th May, 2025

 Earth Bonding | £150 to £250 |

-Now, let's look at the labour costs and how long it takes to replace a fuse box.
+Now, let's look at the labour costs associated with a replacement consumer unit and how long it takes to replace a fuse box.

-Most electricians will charge around £40 to £80 per hour.
+Most electricians will charge around £40 to £80 per hour, although some have a daily rate of £150.

 The actual consumer unit fitting should take around half a day to complete but may take up to a day if any faults are identified with testing.

-Once this is complete they will perform further tests to check everything is working as it should, and if so, they will issue you with a building control notification certificate.
+Once the work has been completed, you can expect your electrician to perform tests to check everything is working correctly.
+After this, they will issue you with a building control notification certificate.

 There are several types of consumer units which vary in function and cost.